lorenzwalthert/teamtools/README.md

 Such a project structure is common for teams working on BitBucket.
 Every repository is technically an independent git repo.
-If you use another remote git client, you can anyways organize different repos in projects under a team root.
+If you use another remote git client you can anyways organize different repos in projects under a team root.
 Note that a team root is characterized by a directory having a `.team` file.

 # README structuring

 teamtools suggests that a repository’s description is stored in `.description`.
-This may be used in the Rmd README by placing `r teamtools::read_local_description()` (enclosed in backticks) to import anywhere in the description into the README.
+Such a description is a concise statement about what the content / goal of the repository is.
+This description may be used in the Rmd README by placing `r teamtools::read_and_markdown_description_files()` (enclosed in back ticks) anywhere in the README to import the description.
 You can use markdown syntax in the `.description` as this will be placed into the README as is before compiled with Pandoc.

-The following descritpion was generated with the command mentioned
+The following description was generated with the command mentioned
 above:

 ## This is a header